eichelbw/franklin/README.md

 - [X] Acquire dev key for Evernote
 - [X] Write some API requests to get familiar
 - [X] Get previously created todo note from Evernote
+- [X] Display contents of todo note
-- [ ] Display todo status from note
+- [ ] Format todo contents as html
-- [ ] Allow user to finish a todo and communicate this to EN
+- [ ] Allow user to interact with a todo (using javascript, probably)
+- [ ] Sync todo status to EN
+- [ ] Do all that with Google calander
 - [ ] Finish the microblog tutorial
 - [ ] Move Franklin off of /index
-- [ ] Actually build it